Mrfiregem/bin/README.md

 # `~/.local/bin`

-Short scripts that don't require any dependencies aside from the program running them.
+Short scripts that don't need to be compiled or require build dependencies.

 | script | description                                           | type |
 | ------ | ----------------------------------------------------- | ---- |